JadenGeller/Spork/README.md

 # Spork
 Spork defines Swift generators that can be copied while maintaining independent state.
+It does this by wrapping a normal generator in a `BufferingGenerator`, and maintaining a shared buffer among copies to provide value-semantics.

 Normally, some generators work this way...
 ```swift